danbarr/hashidays-2024-ilm-session-demo/README.md

 # Demo repo for HashiDays 2024 session "Unlocking Infrastructure Lifeycle Management"

-Watch this space!
+This demo was built for the HashiDays 2024 session "Unlocking Infrastructure Lifeycle Management".
+It is meant to be used with the Terraform no-code module [terraform-aws-waypoint-ecs-frontend-service](https://github.com/danbarr/terraform-aws-waypoint-ecs-frontend-service).

 ## Prerequisites

 - A [HashiCorp Cloud Platform (HCP) account](https://developer.hashicorp.com/hcp/docs/hcp/create-account) with HCP Packer and HCP Waypoint activated and [connected](https://developer.hashicorp.com/hcp/docs/waypoint/configure-hcp-terraform-integration) to your HCP Terraform organization

 - An [HCP Terraform organization](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-sign-up) with Plus tier licensing
-  - You must authorize HCP Terraform to your GitHub account via [GitHub App integration](https://developer.hashicorp.com/terraform/cloud-docs/vcs/github-app)

 - An AWS account with a Route 53 public hosted zone
   - AWS credentials must be available in your HCP Terraform organization, usually a global variable set or connected to the projects this demo will create.
 I recommend using [dynamic provider credentials](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration).

 Note this demo creates resources which are not part of the AWS Free Tier.
 You are responsible for any incurred costs.

+To use the bootstrap configuration to set up this demo in your organization, you must also:

+- Authorize HCP Terraform to your GitHub account via [GitHub App integration](https://developer.hashicorp.com/terraform/cloud-docs/vcs/github-app)

+- Ensure appropriate credentials are attached to the HCP Terraform projects created for the demo via variable set(s):
+  - AWS credentials with access to manage VPCs, ECS, ECR, ELBs, CloudWatch, and Route 53
+  - HCP token with contributor role on your HCP project

 ## Components